inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_112741.jpg)
 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_112852.jpg)

-*	After spending some time at the monestry and talking a young monk about their meditation techniques, i left for next destination
+*	After spending some time at the monestry and talking with a young monk about on meditation, i left for next destination
 *	During the way arrived the dreaded Malling Nala, which is notorious for its deadly water flow
+*	I am lucky to visit Spiti during October, water streams are at the lowest level during this time
 *	Stopped at the famous loops which are breathtaking.
 Took a pause there and kept starring the serene depth of nature

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_120415.jpg)